Paul Stoller: Biography

-Stoller received his B.A. in political science at the University of Pittsburgh in 1969.
+Stoller received his B.A degree in political science at the University of Pittsburgh in 1969.
 He joined the Peace Corps after graduation.
 Placed in Niger, he taught English to the Songhay until he left in 1971.
 In 1974, he earned an MS in sociolinguistics at Georgetown University.
 In 1978, Stoller obtained his Ph.D. in anthropology from the University of Texas at Austin with his field research on religious practices among the Songhay in Tillaberi and Mehanna and Wanzerbe in the Republic of Niger and Mali.
 More specifically, his work has focused on magic, sorcery and spirit possession.
 In 1992, he began to conduct fieldwork among West African immigrants in New York City.

 Over the course of his 30 years career in anthropology, Stoller has been the recipient of numerous academic awards and grants from Wenner-Gren Foundation, Fulbright-Hays, National Science Foundation as well as the American Philosophical Society and the National Endowment for the Humanities.
 In 1994, he received a John Simon Guggenheim Fellowship.
 Out of his research, Stoller has published eleven books including ethnographies, biographies, memoirs and novels as well as copious articles that have been nominated for awards.
 His 1987 book, Fusion of the Worlds: Ethnography of Possession Among the Songhay of Niger was nominated for the J.I.
 Staley Prize.
 In 1992, The Cinematic Griot: The Ethnography of Jean Rouch was a finalist for the Herskovits Prize.
 In this examination of the documentary filmmaker and ethnographer, Stoller offers insights into the controversial pioneer of cinema verité arguing that Rouch's films blended artful narrative with grounded ethnography to produce an aesthetic fusion known as ethno-fiction.
 To date, other than Jean Rouch, Stoller has conducted more fieldwork among the Songhay than any other anthropologists.
-His ethnography of African street traders in New York City, Money Has No Smell: The Africanization of New York City was the winner of the American Anthropological Association’s Robert B. Textor Prize in Anticipatory Anthropology.
+His ethnography of African street traders in New York City, Money Has No Smell: The Africanization of New York City was the winner of the American Anthropological Association's Robert B. Textor Prize in Anticipatory Anthropology.
 It was also nominated for the J.I.
 Staley Prize.

 In 2013, The Swedish Society for Anthropology and Geography selected him to receive the Anders Retzius Medal in Gold for his scientific contributions to anthropology.
 He received the award on April 26, 2013.